Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 ## I changed the name of loginPressedSenha function to loginPressed.
 I also changed the name of alertSenhaEspecial function to alertSpecialPassword.
 ## I made a check about User field.
 This field is not allowed to accept an empty value.

+# Password Field - Empty Values

+## I made a check about Password field.
+This field is not allowed to accep an empty value.
+## This validation for empty values is one by one, and its direction is top-down, not both of them at the same time.